-The Canadian Gold Maple Leaf is Canada's world-famous gold bullion coin.
+The Canadian Gold Maple Leaf is Canada's world-famous Gold Bullion Coin.
 It's issued by the Government of Canada and struck by the Royal Canadian Mint.
 The Gold Maple Leaf is one of the world's premier pure gold coins.
 Since their introduction in 1979, the Gold Maple Leafs have been minted and sold in quantities exceeding twenty-five million Troy ounces of pure gold.
 In addition, the Gold Maple Leaf was the first gold coin to be struck in the high purity of .9999 "four nines" gold.

-The world was introduced to the legal tender gold bullion coin with the South Africa Krugerrand in 1967.
+The world was introduced to the legal tender gold bullion coin with the South African Gold Krugerrand in 1967.
 The Canadian Gold Maple Leaf joined with it in 1979.
 Both coins have legal tender face value.
 The Canadian Gold Maple leaf struck in one Troy ounce (31.10 grams) has a face value of $50 Canadian.

 The obverse of the Gold Maple Leaf shows a portrait of Her Majesty, Queen Elizabeth II.
 As a member of the British Commonwealth, The Queen is the official Head of State of Canada.
 The obverse also displays her name, the date, and the coin's monetary value.